 - Milk: Use your milk of choice to soften the cookie dough.

-- Powdered Sugar or Powdered Monk Fruit Sweetener: For the icing.
-Combine this with your milk of choice and vanilla extract to make the icing.
+- Powdered Sugar: Combine the powdered sugar with your milk of choice and vanilla extract to make the icing.

 How To Make Sugar Cookies

-In a separate large bowl, combine the sugar or monk fruit and unsalted butter with an electric hand mixer or stand mixer on low speed.
+Step 2: In a separate large bowl, combine the sugar and unsalted butter with an electric hand mixer or stand mixer on low speed.
 Then, add the egg, vanilla extract, milk of choice, and combine.

 Make Mini Sugar Cookies